MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 Sending massive amounts of data through a NAT Gateway should be avoided anyway.
 [S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html), [Splunk](https://www.splunk.com/en_us/blog/platform/announcing-aws-privatelink-support-on-splunk-cloud-platform.html), [Honeycomb](https://docs.honeycomb.io/integrations/aws/aws-privatelink/), and similar companies[^1350] have VPC endpoints you can utilize to lower NAT Gateway data processing charges.

-[^1350]: There are some companies with agents meant to be deployed on EC2s that do not offer a VPC endpoint, or charge an exorbitant fee, [perhaps](https://sso.tax/) a [wall](https://fido.fail/) of [shame](https://github.com/SummitRoute/imdsv2_wall_of_shame#imdsv2-wall-of-shame) can be made.
+[^1350]: Some companies with agents meant to be deployed on EC2s do not offer a VPC endpoint or charge an exorbitant fee to use one; [perhaps](https://sso.tax/) a [wall](https://fido.fail/) of [shame](https://github.com/SummitRoute/imdsv2_wall_of_shame#imdsv2-wall-of-shame) can be made.
 Chime [mentioned](https://medium.com/life-at-chime/how-we-reduced-our-aws-bill-by-seven-figures-5144206399cb): `"Although our vendor offers PrivateLink, they have also chosen to monetize it, charging so much for access to the feature that it was not a viable option."`

 The following is a graph [generated with Python](https://gist.github.com/MajinBuuOnSecurity/361a0bac8e65432a567d5d157d2524d5).
 As you can see, at, e.g., 20 VPCs, you'd need to be sending over 55 TB for centralized egress to be more expensive.
 It only gets more worthwhile the more VPCs you add.